SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 Command Features
 ================

-.. image:: /images/command-features.png
-    :align: center
-    :alt: command features

-Sponge and most Sponge plugins support additional command features such as auto completion or hoverable text.
-The image above shows this using the ``/sponge plugins`` command (yellow box).
-The elements in that list can be hovered to get addition information such as the current version number (red box).
-Some elements in the shown text have additional actions bound to them.
+Sponge and most Sponge plugins support additional command features such as auto completion and hoverable text.
+The image below shows the output using the ``/sponge plugins`` command (yellow box).
+The elements in that list can be hovered over to get addition information such as the current version number (red box).
+Some elements in the example below also have additional actions bound to them.
 For example the plugin entries in that list can be clicked to show more detailed information (purple box) about that plugin.
 This is equivalent to sending the ``/sponge plugins <pluginId>`` command.
 The auto completion can be triggered by pressing tab.
 Entering ``/sponge plugins ﻿`` (with a trailing space) and then pressing tab will show a list of possible values (turquoise box) that can be used in that context.
-Pressing tab again will iterate the possibilities, if there are more than one.
+Pressing tab again will iterate the possibilities, if any.
 Theoretically it is possible to write most commands by pressing only tab and space (and maybe the first letter of each segment).

+.. image:: /images/command-features.png
+    :align: center
+    :alt: command features

 .. tip::

-    If you are a plugin author and you want to use hoverable text and text actions in your plugin then head over to  our :doc:`Text documentation </plugin/text/text>`.
+    If you are a plugin author and you want to use hoverable text and text actions in your plugin, then head over to our :doc:`Text documentation </plugin/text/text>`.